ros2/ros2_documentation/source/Get-Started/Installation/RMW-Implementations/DDS-Implementations.rst

 ===================

 .. short-description::
-   DDS implementations provide middleware options for ROS communication, allowing you to select a vendor that suits your platform and deployment needs.
+   Data Distribution Service (DDS) implementations provide middleware options for ROS communication, allowing you to select a vendor that suits your platform and deployment needs.
    This article lists the supported DDS vendors and links to setup guidance for using each implementation with ROS.

 .. showmeta::